VIN-y/MissChanger/Tests/Filament Compatibility/README.md

 4. This material is much more hydroscopic than ABS and PLA.
 This even more of a problem for a tool-changer than it is for a single tool-head system, as the material required to start and stop flowing dozen/hundred of times through out the print.
 Thus, the same spool of PETG that works fine for single material printing may not work at all for multi-material printing.

-5. The material cannot be printed continuously in a chamber 40°C or above.
+5. Heat creep chamber temperature ~40°C or above.

+6. Maximum volumetric speed ~7 (mm^3/s).

 ### ABS